 Moderation is the process of maintaining one’s online platform by filtering and monitoring various user-generated content to determine whether the content should be published or not based on the platform’s specific guidelines and rules.
 It is your first line of defense when it comes to defending against whichever type of toxic content could destroy the reputation of your brand.

-Thus, moderation can be your bread and butter in neutralizing and suppressing content depicting violence, cyberbullying, hate speech, gore, drugs, scams, fraud, and all other forms of hostile intent.
+Moderation can be your bread and butter in neutralizing and suppressing content depicting violence, cyberbullying, hate speech, gore, drugs, fraud, and all other forms of suspicious or potentially harmful intent.

-The 5 Content Moderation Types: Get To Know The Pros and Cons of Your Strongest Defense
+The 5 Types of Content Moderation Techniques: Get To Know The Pros and Cons of Your Strongest Defense

 Below are the most common and most effective moderation methods that you can use to provide maximum customer experience and protect your brand’s reputation more consistently.

 This is the most common and popular type of moderation method because it dramatically diminishes the chances of members sharing defaming content that can damage your platform.
 One of the key roles of a content moderator in this process is to proactively moderate user-generated content by reviewing its details under a series of queues before it goes live on your platform.
 In a nutshell, every type of UGC is screened before your audience sees it.
 Moderators use specific guidelines for the platform as their standard and basis for which kind of content is permissible on the platform.

 Simply put, when a user posts anything, it requires approval from the moderator before it gets posted or is made available for public viewing.
 It is an excellent and early countermeasure because you have the chance to block incoming harmful content before it wreaks havoc.

 On the other hand, pre-moderation also entails specific drawbacks.